Genoa city guide: Where to stay, eat, drink and shop

 Do visit Via XX Settembre, one of Genoa’s main shopping arteries, where you will find all the international and local brands as well as the city’s best market, MOG Mercato Orientale.
 Like all good food markets, it’s a proper whirlwind of colour, scents and delicious flavours.
 Sniff out pungent truffles (white and black) as well as pecorino cheese, fresh fish, handmade pasta and freshly made genovese pesto – great if you’re self catering.
 There’s also a food court and bar, and cooking classes on offer.

-If you’re interesting in design and unique gift ideas, try Temide, a shop which promotes local Ligurian artists.
+If you’re interesting in design and unique gift ideas, try Temide, a shop that promotes local Ligurian artists.
 You’ll find everything here from paintings and vintage clothing to handmade jewellery and ceramic sculptures.

 Where to stay